-- Good progress on restructuring - U.S. IPO launched - Double leverage reduced to EUR 4.4 bln - Relevant parts of WUB transferred to Nationale-Nederlanden Bank - Bank posted another strong quarter, with a pre-tax result of EUR 1,147 mln, supported by an improvement of the net interest margin to 142 bps and strict cost control - Balance sheet optimisation is on track, meeting most CRD IV requirements - ING Bank has sizeable capital buffers - Continued strong access to funding markets while long-term funding needs are modest
+- Good progress on restructuring - U.S. IPO launched - Double leverage reduced to EUR 4.4 bln - Relevant parts of WUB transferred to Nationale-Nederlanden Bank - Group posted an underlying net profit of EUR 942 mln driven by robust performance in all three business segments - Bank posted another strong quarter, with a pre-tax result of EUR 1,147 mln, supported by an improvement of the net interest margin to 142 bps and strict cost control - The operating result of Insurance EurAsia showed a substantial improvement vs both 2Q12 and 1Q13, supported by expense reductions from the transformation programme announced last year and higher Non-life results - Insurance U.S. posted solid operating performance, driven by higher fees and premium based revenues, reflecting net inflows from the Retirement and IIM businesses